Grimwade: Etymology

 The origin of the name Grimwade is derived of Anglo-Saxon origin, however its meaning remains a mystery.

-Grim- derives from the Anglo-Saxon word Grimr or Grim, an Anglo-Saxon alias for the God of War and Magic, Wōden (referred to as Odin in Norse mythology) and meaning "the masked one".
+Grim- derives from the Anglo-Saxon word Grimr or Grim - an alias for Wōden the God of War and Magic, also referred to as Odin in Norse mythology.
+For example, the Anglo-Saxons often attributed Grim to predating landmarks that they assumed were created by Wōden, such as Grim's Ditch.
+Grim can also refer to a mask or visor on a helmet.
 Whereas -wade likely derives from the Anglo-Saxon word wadan, meaning "to travel", "to go", or "to advance".
-However, -wade could also possibly derive from the Anglo-Saxon word ward, meaning "guardian", "protector", or "century".
-Therefore, Grimwade probably refers to the "traveling masked one", or "mysterious traveler" as Anglo-Saxon often attributes Grimr to mysterious phenomena, for example in naming Grim's Ditch.
-Alternatively, Grimwade is possibly an occupational name, referring to a "masked guardian".
+However, -wade could also possibly derive from the Anglo-Saxon word ward, meaning "guardian", "protector", or "sentry".
+Therefore, Grimwade may refer to one who travels or goes with Wōden, or may be an occupational name referring to a visored guardian or sentry".